What proctoring services are available?

-Yes exams are administered by appointment only.
+Yes, exams are administered by appointment only.
 Contact the CBTC administrator for information or to schedule an appointment.

-Where is the CBTC located?
+Where is the CTC located?

 CMU will make every effort to meet the needs of students with limited mobility, impaired vision, or other problems which cause difficulty in gaining access to the Computer-Based Testing Center.
 For special accommodations concerning specific exams, please contact the administrator of that exam.What are the identification requirements?

 Individual exam sponsor requirements will differ.
-Always check the sponsor’s requirements on-line for details.
+Always check the sponsor’s requirements online for details.
 The primary identification must contain a permanently affixed photogram and a signature and must be valid (not expired).
 The secondary ID must contain your signature.
 All identification must be signed prior to arriving at the test center; it is not acceptable for you to sign your identification while checking in for your exam.

 Acceptable forms of primary identification:

-- government issued driver’s license
+- a government issued driver’s license

 - employee ID or work badge